 NYS: (833) NYS - 4VAX (1-833-697-4829)

 Please follow the instructions from your vaccination site about what to bring.
 At this time the city and state recommend bringing proof of eligibility.
 For those qualifying based on employment, proof may include your Barnard ID or pay stub.
-If you need assistance locating your pay stub through our online system please contact Human Resources.
+This document provides instructions to set up an account on our system if you haven’t yet.
+Page 5 includes details on how to locate and print your pay stub.
+If you need additional assistance locating your pay stub through our online system please contact Human Resources.
+For eligibility based on age, bring a government-issued ID with your birth date.
+For eligibility based on existing medical conditions, please follow the instructions of the vaccination site, which may include providing a doctor's letter, medical information evidencing the condition, or a signed certification.

 Reminder to Those Who Receive the COVID-19 Vaccine